Carreau/jupytercon/jupytercon.md

 for a posteriori rerendering.

 So far we have not introduced any language specificity in our description.
-Our kernel, which is a dispatching process is responsible fore creating these mimebundles.
+Our kernel, which is a dispatching process is responsible for creating these mimebundles.
 The mechanism by which this is done may not be part of the underlying language.